sstsimulator/sst-docs/docs/cpp/component/configureSelfLink.md

 ### Remarks

 Used in a Component to attach a link to itself.
-If you want to setup a link between two components use [configureLink](cpp/component/configureLink.md).
+If you want to set up a link between two components, use [configureLink](cpp/component/configureLink.md).

 ## Requirements